Sivanithink/Merge_Conflict-Assign-3/README.md

 * **Increased Productivity:** Automates repetitive checks, allowing developers to focus on core tasks.
 * **Better Team Collaboration:** Makes the codebase easier to read, understand, and contribute to.
 This setup demonstrates a more robust and professional approach to software development by integrating quality checks directly into the workflow.

+##Setting up Husky
+*** Step 1: Install Husky
+* To install Husky, you need to run the following command in your project's root directory:
+* Terminal
+* npm install husky --save-dev

+***Step 2: Enable Git hooks
+* After installing Husky, you need to configure it to handle your Git hooks:
+* Terminal
+* npx husky install

+***Step 3: Add hook scripts
+* You can add Git hooks using Husky by creating a script in the .husky/ directory.
+For example, to add a pre-commit hook that runs linting before every commit, you could do the following:
+* Terminal
+* npx husky add .husky/pre-commit "npm run lint"